 Of course, one can argue that many apps (native or otherwise) do not take advantage of those extra features, anyhow.
 But if you really need those native features, you’ll have to create a native app, or at least a hybrid app.

 Native mobile apps provide fast performance and a high degree of reliability.
 It’s important to note that most mobile video games are native applications.
 We all know that video games are among the most popular mobile applications, and many of them need to utilise the hardware in the most efficient way in order to ensure smooth gameplay and a good user experience.

 Hybrid apps are part native apps, part web apps.
 Because of that, many people incorrectly call them “web apps.”
 Like native apps, they live in an app store and can take advantage of the many device features available.
 Like web apps, they rely on HTML being rendered in a browser, with the understanding that the browser is embedded within the app.
-Often, companies build hybrid apps as wrappers for an existing web page; in that way, they hope to get a presence in the app store without spending resources on app development.
+Often, companies build hybrid apps as wrappers for an existing web page; in that way, they hope to get a presence in the app store without spending resources on backend app development.
 Hybrid apps are also popular because they allow cross-platform development and thus significantly reduce development costs: The same HTML code components can be reused on different mobile operating systems.

 Tools such as PhoneGap and Sencha Touch allow people to design and code across platforms, using the power of HTML.
 Doing justice to many of these topics would warrant posts of their own.
 Nonetheless, this guide is intended to provide, at least, a meaningful overview of key issues and topics relating to mobile application design.
 Furthermore, every good mobile application designer should be aware of all the terms used in this article.

 It’s not unusual for a client to demand native apps rather than responsive web applications.
 In order to provide a different and unique user-experience on each device, many clients will require a native application.